AyaMuhamad/Algorithms_Problem/README.md

 # Algorithm_problems
-Those problems was applied using graph , DP , Greedy and other algorithms
+Those problems was solved using graph , DP , Greedy and other algorithms